MojosBeans100/MS4-spaceport/TESTING.md

 [Back to top](#testing)

 ## Overview of manual testing
 Comprehensive manual testing was undertaken for this website, to ensure functionality was as expected from the user's point of view.
+This testing encompasses the Javascript functions in the front-end of the website, to ensure functions are working as expected and outputting the correct HTML content to the user, as well as the back-end Python code in the Django views and the resulting Postgres database.

 Each user story is tested for large, medium and small screen sizes to ensure the website was responsive for all screen sizes.
 Acceptance criteria is defined for each user story and the test is considered 'passed' if the acceptance criteria has been met.

 |Screen|Width|Rendered on|
 |------|----|---------|